gpdm/TPC-Win31on9x/README.md

 A Readme file and direct links to the release 116 and 328 directories will be added to the Startmenu.

-Please follow the additional instructions in the [Readme](README.TXT).
+Please follow the additional instructions in the [Readme](README.TXT) on how to make it work.

 # Removing this Distribution